 Were they lucky to have a job?

 I've had some tough jobs but nothing like working in a carpet/rug mill.

 But were they lucky to have a job?

-Reports differ, but it is widely agreed upon by the people who would know that the unemployment here is at least double the national average.
+Reports differ, but it is widely agreed that the unemployment here is at least double the national average.
 Some of the mills and factories are running at 25% of their usual production.

 I drive by row after row of closed small businesses and empty corporate business parks.

-The people suffering the most are the Hispanic mill workers who drove the uber-production of the 80's and 90's by working 12 hour shifts without overtime in non-union shops at some of the worst jobs imaginable.
+The people suffering the most are the Hispanic mill workers who drove the explosive production of the 80's and 90's by working 12 hour shifts without overtime in non-union shops at some of the worst jobs imaginable.

 In the area they call "Beaner Town", people are losing their houses.

 In the middle-class neighborhoods people are losing their houses.